jossmarsala/jossmarsala/README.md

   />
 </div>

-I'm a **software development student** with a strong passion for **graphic design**, driven by curiosity and a constant desire to learn — especially in areas like AI and cybersecurity.
+I'm a **software development student** with a strong passion for **graphic design**, driven by curiosity and a constant desire to learn — especially in areas like machine learning and cybersecurity.
 If you're working on something exciting or looking for a creative and committed collaborator, I’d love to connect!

 ---